-- Strengthening links with the community through attending church services e.g. Christmas. - Contributions to local food banks at Harvest time - Pupil initiation of fund raising for economically developing countries, e.g. Uganda / via Sport Relief and other community projects: - Children in Need / Macmillan/Local Charity chosen by pupils annually - Links with Birchwood High School Sports Partnership PE/Sports Day - Shared work including reviews with a number of local primary schools - Taking part in the Mini-Police initiative, Travel initiatives, links with local Council - Our School's Equality Objectives - Key priorities for action - To ensure that all pupils (including those with barriers to learning) are making good progress in reading, writing, and mathematics. - To ensure that the individual needs and interests of all the children in EYFS are met, Reduce the gap between vulnerable groups and their peers - Reduce the achievement gap between boys and girls. - These equality objectives have been selected as a result of analysis of our ASP data, teacher assessments and SATS results. a detailed assessment of last year's internal assessment and in line with the new statutory framework.
+- Strengthening links with the community through attending church services e.g. Christmas. - Contributions to local food banks at Harvest time

+- Pupil initiation of fund raising for economically developing countries, e.g. Children in Need, Save the Children. - Links with Birchwood High School Sports Partnership PE/Sports Day - Shared work including reviews with a number of local primary schools - Taking part in the Mini-Police initiative, Travel initiatives, links with local Council

+Our School's Equality Objectives

+Key priorities for action

-- To ensure that attendance of all potential vulnerable groups reflects the school average attendance of 96%.
-This equality objective has been selected as a result of our analysis of attendance data. - To ensure all children have experience of a range of cultures, races and religions and people with a range of disabilities.
+- To ensure that all pupils (including those with barriers to learning) are making good progress in reading, writing, and mathematics. - To ensure that the individual needs and interests of all the children in EYFS are met, Reduce the gap between vulnerable groups and their peers - Reduce the achievement gap between boys and girls. - These equality objectives have been selected as a result of analysis of our ASP data, teacher assessments and SATS results. a detailed assessment of last year's internal assessment and in line with the new statutory framework. - To ensure that attendance of all potential vulnerable groups reflects the school average attendance of 96%.
+This equality objective has been selected as a result of our analysis of attendance data. - To ensure all children have experiences that increase their understanding of a range of cultures, races and religions and of people with a range of disabilities.
 This objective has been selected as our school is not as diverse as the country in which we live. - To ensure all policies relate to The Equality Scheme and are formulated with Equality in mind.
 This objective has been selected to comply with The Equality Act (2010)